Penguin Cafe Orchestra: Still Life at the Penguin Cafe

+The music to the 1986 Australian film Malcolm, was composed by Simon Jeffes and performed by PCO.

 Perpetuum Mobile

 Another of the group's well-known pieces is "Perpetuum Mobile" from their 1987 album Signs of Life.
 It has been used in several films, television and radio programmes, including as the main theme of the Australian stop-motion animated film Mary and Max (2009), and in the television adaptation of The Handmaid's Tale.
 Swedish DJ Avicii sampled the main melody for his song "Fade into Darkness".
+"Fade into Darkness" was in turn sampled on Leona Lewis's song Collide.
 Because it was written in the 15/8 time signature, the melody seems to end and repeat one beat sooner than expected, giving it the feel of a perpetual motion device.

 Numbers 1-4

 Another piece called "Numbers 1-4" was featured in a dance film shown on Mister Rogers' Neighborhood episode 1604, when Mr. McFeely brings the video in to show.
 The film featured dancers from Pittsburgh's Dance Alloy, who used fitness balls in the dance.

 A number of pieces including "Numbers 1-4", "Perpetuum Mobile" and "Music for A Found Harmonium" were included on the soundtrack of the Channel 4 documentary series Road Dreams.